AustinKelsay/node-backend-walkthrough/README.md

 Great now we have a local database, we have a schema for our users table, and a seed file with dummy data to save to our db and test our user schema!

+## Step 5: Creating and testing a User model

 ### 5.1 Create a User model
 Now that the users table has been created in the database, you can create a User model to interact with it.